Apply by Monday 27 April 2020 for up to £2,000 towards your musical costs.

 Chris moved on to work within the music industry, where he developed a very successful career, rising to become one of the youngest directors at EMI and then Universal Music Group, where he achieved the position of Vice President, Global Digital Supply Chain.
 His last project was to create and implement a global digital music archiving system, containing the recordings of half of all known recorded music in the world.
 The archive has been named ‘ISAAC’ in his memory and has proved so successful that other music companies have now implemented it.

-It is in his memory that his family have set up this award to inspire, promote and benefit future generations of young jazz piano musicians, and to keep his passion for music alive.
+It is in his memory that his family have set up this award to inspire, promote and benefit future generations of young jazz musicians, particularly pianists, and to keep his passion for music alive.